SSAGESLabs/PySAGES-examples/README.md

 # PySAGES-examples

 Repository containing an extensive set of examples for enhanced sampling simulations using [PySAGES](https://arxiv.org/abs/2301.04835).
-The repo containing the `PySAGES` code can be found [here](https://github.com/SSAGESLabs/PySAGES).
+The repo containing the PySAGES code can be found [here](https://github.com/SSAGESLabs/PySAGES).

+## Repo organization

 Examples are divided in two main categories: `classic examples` and `research examples`.